InduNadipena/indu-sproject/README.md

 # indu-sproject
-  this the utube video notes and files
+  this is the utube video notes and files